IgniteUI/igniteui-docfx/en/components/action-strip.md

 ---
 title: Angular Action Strip Component – Ignite UI for Angular | Infragistics
 _description: The Action Strip represents a template area for one or more actions.
 The Action Strip requires to be inside a relative container, as it is going to overlay it.
-_keywords: Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components Library, Angular ActionStrip components, Angular ActionStrip directives, Angular ActionStrip controls
+_keywords: Angular ActionStrip components, Angular ActionStrip directives, Angular ActionStrip controls, Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Angular UI Components
 ---

 # Action Strip